-Large scale observations of turbidity clearly show patterns of onshore-offshore gradients which extend out onto the Shelf to the Marquesas (Appendix; Stumpf et al. 1999).
-In the last ten years, turbidities in Florida Bay have increased dramatically in the NE and central regions (Boyer et al. 1999, Boyer and Briceño 2007) potentially as a consequence of destabilization of the sediment from seagrass die-off (Robblee et al. 1991).
-Strong turbidity gradients were observed for all Keys transects but reef tract levels were remarkably similar regardless of inshore levels.
-High alongshore turbidity is most probably due to the shallow water column being easily resuspended by wind and wave action.
+Large scale observations of turbidity clearly show patterns of onshore-offshore gradients which extend out onto the Shelf to the Marquesas (Stumpf et al. 1999).
+Strong turbidity gradients were observed on the Shelf but reef tract levels were remarkably low regardless of inshore levels.
+Elevated inshore turbidity is most probably due to the shallow water column being easily resuspended by wind and wave action.
 Light extinction (K_d) was highest alongshore and improved with distance from land.
-This trend was expected as light extinction is directly related to water turbidity.
+This trend was expected as light extinction is related to water turbidity (Fig 37).
+However, in Keys waters, CDOM is a more prominent driver of light penetration.